inBeat/inbeat-website/content/top-influencers/tiktok/makeup/peru/_index.md

 ---
-title: Top 10 Makeup TikTok Influencers In Peru In 2023
+title: Top 10 Makeup TikTok Influencers In Peru In 2024
 description: >-
-  Find top makeup TikTok influencers in Peru in 2023.
-Most popular hashtags: #makeup #parati #fyp #peru.
+  Find top makeup TikTok influencers in Peru in 2024.
+Most popular hashtags: #fyp #makeup #parati #peru.
 platform: TikTok
 hits: 53
-text_top: Identify the most popular TikTok profiles on inBeat.
+text_top: Discover the best TikTok accounts on inBeat.
-text_bottom: Our database aggregates 53 TikTok influencers like this in Peru for you to connect with.
+text_bottom: Our search engine holds 53 TikTok influencers like this in Peru for you to collaborate.
 profiles:
   - username: "anroman.21"
     fullname: >-